 Yeah, that’s exactly how I felt with Martin.
 Normally when somebody does that many takes, I’ll be asking, “Well, why?
 What do you want me to do differently?
 What do you want me to change?”
 The truth is, he didn’t want me to do anything different or change.
 He was just waiting for that one take that just works.
 It’s like taking a photograph — you’ll take five pictures, which are all pretty similar, but there will be one that’s better than the others.
 That’s how Martin works.

 How’s Mr. Alfredson on set?
-Is he extremely detail-oriented?

-Yeah, he’s very meticulous and very delicate in his approach to every scene.
+He’s very meticulous and very delicate in his approach to every scene.
 He would never force anything, though; he would just allow you to find it.
 It felt like a very straightforward, very easy, and absorbing job to do without any chaos or panic.

 Tinker, Tailor, Soldier, Spy is now in theaters.